amoshochman/to-do-list/README.md

 ### An application built with Python, Flask and Flask-SQLAlchemy.

 A simple rest service that as opposed to other tons of similar repositories out there, avoids the use of tools like flask-restful.
+I use here only a few packages and this allowed me to keep almost all the relevant code in one not very long file.<br>
-This use of only a few packages helps keeping the code easier to understand.
-If adding entities/endpoints/features.
-A good idea for a future project is to extend this to one with tools like flask-restful and marshmallow.

-Pytest is also used here and thanks to the fixture decorator, we're able to test the app on a different DB.
+A good idea is to extend the app to one with tools like flask-restful and marshmallow, adding probably some entities/endpoints/features and evaluating the trade-off.
+Pytest is also used here and thanks to the fixture decorator, we're able to test the app on a different DB copy.

 ###### **Instructions**: